 Option Two: File manager apps

 You may prefer not to download a gallery app for the exclusive purpose of wiping out certain memories from your life.
 Understandable.
 If you don’t want to use a gallery app, you can still use a file browser to do a very similar task to the gallery app method detailed above.
-For this method, you can use either the stock file manager or, if your phone doesn’t provide one, a third-party manager from the app (I wholeheartedly recommend Solid Explorer—it’s exactly as solid as it says it is!).
+For this method, you can use either the stock file manager or, if your phone doesn’t provide one, a third-party manager from the app (I wholeheartedly recommend Solid Explorer—the name doesn’t lie, it is what it says it is!).
 Again, you’ll cruise through your file system until you find the folders that contain the photos you want to delete.

 That’s it!
 Luckily, deleting photos is about as hard as deleting any other file off a computer—very easy once you know what you’re doing.
 If you’ve got any tips or tricks to add to the process, feel free to drop us a line in the comments (yes, we know that not doing anything dubious, ever, is a really wise decision, but again, we’re not here to judge).
 Also, let us know if things don’t work out quite right.
 Technology can throw us for a loop sometimes, and we’d love to learn from any updates!